Yuri Zhevnov: International career

-Zhevnov is a former Captain of the Belarus national football team and has made over 30 appearances.
-On 3 September 2010, Zhevnov captained Belarus to a shocking 1-0 victory over France at the Stade de France.
+Zhevnov is a former captain of the Belarus national team and made 58 appearances.
+On 3 September 2010, he captained Belarus to a surprise 1–0 victory over France at the Stade de France.
 "This is definitely one of the biggest wins in our history, but it's going to take a bit of time before we realise what we've done," said Zhevnov.
 "Victories give you strength and confidence, so we hope to build on this."
 Belarus have never appeared in a major tournament, and Zhevnov set qualification out of Group D for the UEFA Euro 2012 tournament as the team's primary goalkeeper.

 Personal life

 He has Belarusian and Russian citizenships.